 The Giza Pyramid Slope Angle, expressed in degrees, is an angle of inclination, measuring steepness, from desert floor to pyramid apex.
+These angles are often discussed not only for their geometry, but also for the importance of angles in understanding form.

 What we mean by Slope